Justin Sangaré

-Justin Sangaré (born 7 March 1998) is a France international rugby league footballer who plays as a for the York Knights.
+Justin Sangaré (born 7 March 1998) is a France international rugby league footballer who plays as a for the York Knights in the Super League.

 He is a product of the Toulouse academy system.

 Background

 Sangaré was born in Mali but grew up in the Bagatelle district of Toulouse and discovered rugby league aged 10 when the Toulouse Olympique community programme visited his school.

 Club career

 Toulouse Olympique Broncos

 Sangaré graduated from Toulouse's "Centre de Formation" and made his debut for the Toulouse reserve side on 19 September 2015 coming off the bench in the 16–24 defeat to win at home to Saint-Estève XIII Catalan.

 Toulouse Olympique

 Aged just 18 years old, Sangaré made his debut for the first team on 15 May 2016, coming off the bench in the 46–24 win at Hunslet in Kingstone Press League 1.

 On 15 September 2017, Toulouse announced that Sangaré had extended his contract until the end of the 2018 season.

 Toulouse announced on 3 September 2020 that Sangaré had signed a new contract with Toulouse for the 2021 RFL Championship.
 He subsequently played in 14 of the 15 matches in 2021, including the Million Pound Game which saw Toulouse earn promotion to Super League for 2022.

 On 28 October 2021, Toulouse announced that Sangaré had signed a new contract that would keep him at the club until the end of the 2022 season.
 Sangaré revealed that he chose to remain with Toulouse despite offers from other Super League clubs.

 On 19 July 2022, he signed a two-year deal to join Leeds starting in 2023.